EyyupAlkis/About/about.md

   <ul style="list-style-type: circle;">
     <li>
-      <a href="https://huaweimobileservices.com/assistant/">Today Assistant</a>, a mobile assistant that works on huawei devices.
+      <a href="https://huaweimobileservices.com/assistant/">Today Assistant</a>, a mobile assistant that works on Huawei devices.
 Being part of the team developing it.
 Using java and much more custom views.
     </li>
     <li>
-      <a href="https://wefocus.app/">WeFocus</a>, survey and employee engagment application.
-Taking responsibility at planning app's roadmap, getting warm with Flutter, developing first pages of app.
+      <a href="https://wefocus.app/">WeFocus</a>, survey and employee engagement application.
+Taking responsibility for planning the app's roadmap, getting warm with Flutter, developing the first pages of the app.
     </li>
     <li>
       <a href="https://www.fastpay.com.tr/">FastPay</a>, a mobile banking application.
 Written in kotlin and built on MVVM architecture.
-Dagger2, RxJava, Coroutines are several technologies that used in this project.
-I took responbility about developing new features and interfaces.
+Dagger2, RxJava, Coroutines are several technologies that were used in this project.
+I took responsibility for developing new features and interfaces.
         <ul style="list-style-type: circle;">  </ul>
     </li>
     <li>
-      <a href="https://play.google.com/store/apps/details?id=dev.alks.learngermanartikel">Learn German</a>, exciting side project.
+      <a href="https://play.google.com/store/apps/details?id=dev.alks.learngermanartikel">Learn German</a>, an exciting side project.
 Helps users about increasing their german vocabulary skills.
 Written in Kotlin.
 Built on MVVM.
-I've developed it because I wanted to experience latest android technologies at first hand.
-I've puplished it on  Google Play and it has done a good job so far.</li>
+I've developed it because I wanted to experience the latest android technologies first hand.
+I've published it on  Google Play and it has done a good job so far.</li>
     <li>
       <a href="https://play.google.com/store/apps/details?id=dev.alks.metis.horoscopetarot">Metis Tarot</a>, a small side project which is available on Google Play.
 Written in kotlin and used Coroutine, Koin, Retrofit libraries.
-I've developed it to catch up with new tecnologies like Koin DI.
+I've developed it to catch up with new technologies like Koin DI.
     </li>
      <li>
-       <a href="/projects/petroom">Petroom</a>, a utility for adding terminal commands to Spotlight.
+       <a href="/projects/petroom">Petroom</a>, Pet hotel application, developed at IWT
     </li>
     <li>
-      <a href="/projects/viwoerp">ViwoErp</a>, a reactive SMTP dispatcher.
+      <a href="/projects/viwoerp">ViwoErp</a> Mobile interface of ViwoErp.
+Marketplace owner can track their order, overview all sales, and ship orders to their customers.
+Developed
     </li>
   </ul>
 </details>